-Summer’s coming (we promise) and here's a typical scenario with the average homeowner: They’re relaxing in their living room, minding their own business, happily indulging a bowl of popcorn and watching Netflix, when suddenly he/she hears dreadful sound; drip... drip... drip.
-They glance over to see the household pet licking at a puddle that's steadily forming on the bathroom floor.
-Just like that, the mood changes: Anxiety, stress, and that “how much will this cost?” feeling.
+Summer’s coming (we promise) and here's an often cited scenario with the average homeowner: They’re relaxing in their living room, minding their own business, happily indulging a bowl of popcorn and watching Netflix, when suddenly he/she hears dreadful sound; drip... drip... drip.
+They glance over to see the household pet licking at a puddle that's slowly forming on the bathroom floor.
+Just like that, the mood changes: Worry, stress, and that sinking feeling.
 What caused the leak?; water heater, leaky toilet, shower, faucet?
-Nope – it's the air conditioner of all things.
-This can happen anywhere, from Kansas City to Thailand, regardless of summer heat.
+No – it's the air conditioner of all things.
+This can happen anywhere, from Kansas City to Timbuktu, regardless of summer heat.

 Why Air Conditioners Freeze

 The part of the air conditioner that actually freezes is known as the evaporator coil.
 This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Kansas City area home.
-The two main reasons why the evaporator coil may freeze:
+There are two primary reasons the evaporator coil may freeze:

 - Restricted air flow